fanninnypeom/dreamMap/readme.md

 Unzip data.zip to dreamMap/.

 #### step 2
-python2: run `python -m SimpleHTTPServer` under the path of dreamMap/in terminal.
+python2: run `python -m SimpleHTTPServer` under the path of dreamMap/ in terminal.

 python3: run `python -m http.server` under the path of dreamMap/ in terminal.